Berżniki

 Berżniki (Beržininkai, Berznykas) is a village in the administrative district of Gmina Sejny, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 Etymology

 Berżniki's name originates from the Sudovian language.

 History

 Early modern period

-In 1524, the Berżniki manor founded by Mykolas Pacas, the deputy of the Perlamas forest, is mentioned.
+In 1524, the Berżniki manor founded by Mykolas Pacas, the deputy of the Przełom forest, is mentioned.
 Berżniki was built in 1547–57 by order of Queen of Poland Bona Sforza.
 Berżniki was granted town rights by Queen Bona Sforza in 1551.
 The town had 70 houses in 1560.
 At that time, Pac built the first church.
 A distillery, a mill, and a brickyard operated near the manor.

 After the Deluge in the mid-17th century, Jews, Masovians, and Old Believer Russians began living in Berżniki alongside the native Lithuanians.
 Until 1795, Berżniki belonged to the Trakai Voivodeship of the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.